dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * Make sure `Misc -> Security -> ScanPolicy` is set to `0` to show all drives
 * Enable `Misc -> Boot -> Hideself` is enabled when Windows bootloader is loacated on the same drive
 * Enable `Platforminfo -> Generic -> AdviseWindows -> True` if the EFI partition isn't the first on the partition table

-##Sleep crash
-If your panic log like
-`Sleep transition timed out after 180 seconds while calling power state change callbacks.
-Suspected bundle: com.apple.iokit.IOUSBHostFamily.`
-You can use the following solutions to temporarily solve the sleep problem.
-* Check your USB ports
-* Make sure no usb devices are connected to XHC0
-* Sleep and weak
-* Run `log show --last 1d | grep "Wake reason"` verify it